-Give us a call at 617.924.8797 and find out when you can register.
-We put registered students on a wait list.
-From the wait list, we enroll new students in classes in September, November, January and March.
+Call us at 617.924.8797 to find out when you can register.
+Once registered, students go on a waiting list.
+From the waiting list, we enroll new students in classes in September, November, and January.
 We enroll new students in tutoring at different times during the year.

 We do not register students on the phone.
-You must make an appointment to register or attend a registration session.
-When you register we will give you a short test to find out which level of instruction you need.
+You must make an appointment to register.
+At registration we will give you a short test to find out which level of instruction you need.